hanabi/hanabi.github.io/Reference.md

 ### The Unnecessary Unknown Trash Discharge Chop Move (UUTDCM)

-* First, see the *[Unnecessary Trash Finesse/Bluff Chop Move](#the-unnecessary-trash-finessebluff-chop-move)* and *[Unknown Trash Discharge](#unknown-trash-discharge-utd)*.
+* First, see the section on the *[Unnecessary Trash Finesse Chop Move](#the-unnecessary-trash-finesse-chop-move--the-unnecessary-trash-bluff-chop-move)* and *[Unknown Trash Discharge](#unknown-trash-discharge-utd)*.
-* This same concept applies to *Unknown Trash Discharge*.
-In other words, if an unnecessary *Unknown Trash Discharge* is performed, then the player who receives the clue should *Chop Move* in the same way as the *Unnecessary Trash Finesse/Bluff Chop Move*.
+* This "unnecessary" principle that applies to the *Trash Finesse Chop Move* also applies to *Unknown Trash Discharge*.
+In other words, if an unnecessary *Unknown Trash Discharge* is performed, then the player who receives the clue should *Chop Move* in the same way as the *Unnecessary Trash Finesse Chop Move*.
 * Note that this convention **only** applies if it touches exactly **one** trash card.
 (This is because we want players to have the ability to perform 2-for-1 UTDs without promising a *Chop Move*.)

 <br />